Chart Color Schemes

 Infrastructure

-West Lakes has emerging levels of nearby infrastructure activity, ranking in the 39thth percentile nationally
+West Lakes has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects that may impact this region.
-Key projects include West Lakes Public Transport Hub, West Lakes Tennis Club Redevelopment, West Lakes Shore Masterplan Residential Release, and Charles Sturt Playground Renewal Program.
+AreaSearch has identified 15 projects likely to impact the area.
+Notable ones include West Lakes Public Transport Hub, West Lakes Tennis Club Redevelopment, West Lakes Shore Masterplan Residential Release, and Charles Sturt Playground Renewal Program.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.